 - Marketing teams that want sales and service tools in the same platform

-- Content-heavy businesses that can leverage Breeze’s content generation
+- Content-heavy businesses that can use Breeze’s content generation

 Skip HubSpot if: You only need email marketing (Mailchimp is cheaper), or you’re enterprise-level with complex attribution needs (Marketo integrates deeper with Salesforce).